alecalve/c-lightning-http-rpc/README.md

 ## Limitations

 For now, only POST requests are supported.
+See issue [#1](https://github.com/alecalve/c-lightning-http-rpc/issues/1)

 No authentication.
+See issue [#2](https://github.com/alecalve/c-lightning-http-rpc/issues/2)